Updated: Jan. 21, 2026

 Treatment

 The choice of treatment depends on several factors: the individual's overall health, age, life expectancy, the grade and stage of the disease, the effects of treatment, and personal preferences.
-Treatments include:
+Treatments might include:

 • Watchful waiting